AgalmicVentures/Werk/README.md

 in real time.
 Default true.
 * `Application.StartupCommands`: Semicolon delimited list of command lines to run on startup.
-* `Application.ShutdownCommands`: Semicolon delimited list of command lines to run on shutdown.
 * `Application.IpcConsoleName`: The name of the IPC queue used for a console.
 Default none.

+## Run Time
+If the optional main loop is used by calling `ApplicationContext::run()`, first some configurations are read:
 * `Application.WatchdogInterval`: The interval of the foreground thread watchdog.
 * `Application.WatchdogAllowedMisses`: The number of times the foreground thread can miss resetting the application watchdog.

+Then a main loop is started which updates the curren time, runs a main `Action`, then executes any defered `Action`s in the foreground queue and resets the watchdog.

+### Commands
-The application adds additional default commands:
+The application context adds additional default commands:
 * `app`: Logs information about the high level state of the application.
 * `bg`: Logs information about background tasks.
 * `logs`: Logs information about what logs are available.
 * `reload`: Reloads the configuration.
-* `quit`: Quits the application cleanly.
+* `quit`: Quits the application cleanly, running shutdown commands and actions.

+## Shutdown
-On shutdown it runs shutdown commands, then shutdown actions which may be registered by any component, ensuring a clean shutdown.
+On shutdown it runs shutdown commands (read from `Application.ShutdownCommands`), then shutdown actions which may be registered by any component, ensuring a clean shutdown.